chhylp123/hifiasm/README.md

 comes from one parental haplotype only.
 Hifiasm often puts all contigs from the same parental chromosome in one assembly.
 It has cleanly separated chrX and chrY for a human male dataset.
 Nonetheless, phasing across centromeres is challenging.
-Users should not expect hifiasm to phase entire chromosomes at the moment.
+Hifiasm is often able to phase entire chromosomes but it may fail in rare cases.
 Also, contigs from different parental chromosomes are randomly mixed as it is just not possible to phase across chromosomes with Hi-C.

 Hifiasm does not perform scaffolding for now.
 You need to run a standalone